Hujaakbar/Articles/Commonly_used_tools_for_software_development/commonly_used_tools_for_software_development.md

 On Udemy courses are priced at 240 dollars.
 But most of the time, there will be 90% discounts, making courses around 15 dollars.
 So, when you check the Udemy course, if it is listed for 240 dollars, wait a few days and check it again, most likely it will be discounted to 15 dollars.

-Many Udemy teachers have YouTube channel and when they launch a new course on Udemy, they announce promotional codes that make the Udemy course price 15 dollars.
-So, you can check out such announcement videos on YouTube.
+Many Udemy teachers have YouTube channels. when they launch a new course on Udemy, they announce it on YouTube and almost always provide promotional codes that make the Udemy course's price 15 dollars.
+So, you should look out for such announcement videos on YouTube.

 ### Q&A Forums